PraveenJasso/appliances/README.md

 **2. Configure PostgreSQL**

-First, created a database named `appliance` with credentials appliance/appliance.
+created a database named `appliance` with credentials appliance/appliance.
 Then, run `appliance_schema.sql` and 'appliance_data.sql'.

 **3. Run the app**